 Hurricanes season stretches from June 1 to November 30, covering peak vacation months.
 If you’re planning a summer or fall trip to Florida’s beaches or amusement parks, there are some great resources for weather updates and tips.
 We recommend that you check out the National Weather Service’s Hurricane Awareness website first.
 The most active part of the hurricane season begins around late August and lasts through late October, so make sure to factor that into your travel plans.
 Weather apps are also helpful tools to keep you up-to-date on storm activity.

-Try to limit your luggage to carry on bags only, which will make it easier for you in case flights are rescheduled or cancelled.
+Try to limit your luggage to carry on bags only, which will make it easier for you if flights are rescheduled or canceled.
 Also, make sure to pack any medication you may need, cash, travel-size toiletries, and antibacterial wipes.
 When you reach your destination, you can purchase bottled water and non-perishable food.
 In case of a power outage, it’s always a good idea to have solar battery powered USB chargers for your electronic items, a battery-powered flashlight or lantern, and a first-aid kit on hand, too.
 Check with your rental property’s manager to see what they provide!

 Make sure to let friends and family members at home know where you are traveling and how to contact you there.
 Keep your phone charged, because texting is often the first service to come back online after a storm.